 Even if it’s intentional, try not to engage or retaliate.
 It’s not easy–it may not even always be possible–but it’s vital to do what you can for the sake of your children.

-Making the effort to have a functional relationship with your ex will be important to your kids.
+Divorced dads making the effort to have a functional relationship with your ex will be important to kids.
 It demonstrates your commitment to them and provides consistency.
 This is especially true during the holidays.

 Related Reading: 6 Back to School Tips for Divorced Dads